e-oj/Survey/README.md

 Usage:
   1)  Install Node.js and mongoDBif you haven't already.

-  2)Clone the project and run npm install inside the project folder
+  2)  Clone the project and run npm install inside the project folder

   3) run mongod if it's not running already